 From our hearts

-On the west side of Saskatoon a portion of the 660 acres preserved in perpetuity in 1972 are located at:
+On the west side of Saskatoon the afforestation areas preserved in perpetuity in 1972 are located at:

 - Richard St. Barbe Baker Afforestation Area (City of Saskatoon Urban Regional Park) Parts Section 22 and SW 23 township 36 range 6 west of the third meridian.
 (East of the CN overpass on SK Highway 7) SE 22 & SW 23-36-6 W3 under MVA conservation management.